PUE-AI-ChatBot/PUE-BE/README.md

 ### Configuring

+* PUE-AI is implanted by 'git submodules'.
+   * 'git submodule' has great advantage with version controller, unlike 'git subtree', which is unnecessary to control submodule's version.

 * The server will be running on http://localhost:5001.
    * To change these host and port, modify variable named 'host', 'port' in "app.py"
    ```